FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 was dropped (see [jdp-2021-03](https://github.com/FirebirdSQL/jaybird/blob/master/devdoc/jdp/jdp-2021-03-drop-firebird-2-5-support.md)).

-At the moment of writing, Jaybird still allows connecting to Firebird 1.0 or higher (probably even InterBase 6.0) because Jaybird has protocol 10 implementation.
+At the moment of writing, Jaybird still allows connecting to Firebird 1.0 or higher (probably even InterBase 6.0) because Jaybird has a protocol 10 implementation.
 This means that even though not supported, connecting to unsupported versions is still possible.

-Protocol version to Firebird versions:
+Protocol version to (minimum) Firebird versions:

 | Protocol | Firebird |
 |----------|----------|